 U.S. and Canadian citizens visiting India

 U.S. and Canadian citizens visiting India must apply for a tourist visa.
 India now has an online process for visa applications.
-However, applicants cannot apply sooner than 120 days prior to their date of travel to India.
+Tourist e-Visas can be obtained for one month ($10-$25), one year ($40), or five years ($80).
+Applicants for a one month e-Visa cannot apply sooner than 30 days prior to their arrival date in India.
+The application window is longer for one and five year e-Visas.
 The process requires electronic copies of applicant's passport photo page and a passport-sized recent photo.
 Applicants must also have the name, address, and phone number of a contact in India.
 Visit the Indian government's Indian Visa Online for details.
 According to the e-Visa website, processing takes 72 hours.
 Also please note that applicants for an e-visa must have passports which don't expire within six months of arrival in India.

 Hungarian and Romanian citizens visiting the U.S.